"You've not lived until you've seen the summer

 The Council Hall

 As the Capital building and meeting place of the Dunlyn Council, this comfortable little festhaus is kept immaculately clean and tidy.
 Rather than a great marble tower or similar contrivance, The Council Hall takes the form of a simple stone and wood tavern.
 During the regular meetings, Council members discuss and debate the problems of the day in a friendly manner while enjoying fresh honey biscuits and an ale or three.

-The Guardian Hall
+The Defenders Hall